 - Cloud Endpoints

-To deploy this architecture, see From edge to mesh: Deploy service mesh applications through GKE Ingress.
+To deploy this architecture, see From edge to mesh: Deploy service mesh applications through GKE Gateway.

-- Learn about more features offered by GKE Ingress that you can use with your service mesh.
+- Learn about the additional features offered by GKE Gateway that you can use with your service mesh.

 - Learn about the different types of cloud load balancing available for GKE.